 Zzyzx Road connects to I-15 between Los Angeles and Vegas.
 Because it connects to such a well traveled highway, this road, this sign in particular, has become part of Mojave Desert lore.
 This road is so famous that it inspired two indie films, neither of which are supposed to be very good.

-There’s not much special about Barstow, other than it is a midway point between Los Angeles and Las Vegas.
-That, and Barstow has the largest thermometer in the world.
+There’s not much special about Baker, other than it lies along the route that connects Los Angeles and Las Vegas.
+That, and the city contains the largest thermometer in the world.

-There it is, the biggest thermometer in the world.
-Small town America is filled with things like this: largest thermometer, largest picnic basket, largest teapot, largest ball of twine… It all seems pretty silly to me (apparently they do this in Canada and Australia as well).
+There it is, the largest thermometer in the world.
+The US is filled with things like this: largest thermometer, largest picnic basket, largest teapot, largest ball of twine… It all seems pretty silly to me (apparently they do this in Canada and Australia as well).

 This marks the end of my So-Cal Mojave/Sonoran Desert experiences.
-But there’s so much more: Death Valley, Salvation Mountain, aircraft graveyards, Big Morongo Canyon (visited, but I don’t have pictures), Red Canyon, Red Rock Canyon (again, visited but no pictures), Coachella, Slab City, Lake Havasu (visited several times but no pictures), Blythe Intaglios… Even in the desert, California has so much to offer, it’s amazing!
+But there’s so much more: Death Valley, Salvation Mountain, Big Morongo Canyon (visited, but I don’t have pictures), Red Rock Canyon (again, visited but no pictures), Slab City, Lake Havasu (visited several times but no pictures), Blythe Intaglios… Even in the desert, California has so much to offer, it’s amazing!